susoDominguez/ROAD2H-hooks/hooks/copd-careplan-review.md

 ## Workflow

-<mark>The `copd-careplan-select` hook fires when a practitioner has assessed the COPD case of the patient, assigning a GOLD 2017 COPD group (A, B, C, D) and selecting one or more suitable COPD treatment pathways.
-The CDS Service then provides a collection of patient-centered care plan proposals, based on GOLD 2017 COPD Clinical Guideline (CG), where each of which contains non-conflictive clinical recommendations taking into account the practitioner choices -GOLD COPD group and treatment pathways-, immunization, lifestyle -e.g., smoking status- and comorbidities present in the patient's record, in particular cardiovascular and chronic kidney diseases, which could potentially interfere with the COPD treatment.</mark>
+<mark>The `copd-careplan-review` hook fires when a practitioner has assessed the COPD case of the patient, assigning a GOLD 2017 COPD group (A, B, C, D) and selecting one or more suitable COPD treatments.
+The CDS Service then provides a collection of patient-centered care plan proposals, based on GOLD 2017 COPD Clinical Guideline, where each of which contains non-conflictive clinical recommendations taking into account the practitioner choices -GOLD COPD group and treatment pathways-, immunization, lifestyle -e.g., smoking status- and comorbidities present in the patient's record, in particular cardiovascular and chronic kidney diseases, which could potentially interfere with the COPD treatment.</mark>

 ## Context